Chemistry MS

 Requirements for Admission

 For admission to graduate study, the department requires a BS in chemistry or the equivalent.
 This requirement applies to full-time and part-time students working toward either the MS or PhD.
 Generally, in order to be considered for admission, a successful applicant should have taken two semester courses of organic, analytical and physical chemistry with corresponding laboratory courses.
-In addition, they should have taken an upper-level inorganic chemistry course.
-All entering MS and PhD students are required to take a series of two-hour exams in analytical, inorganic, organic, and physical chemistry to help assess their preparation for graduate work in chemistry.
+In addition, they should have taken an upper-level inorganic chemistry or biochemistry course.
+All entering MS and PhD students are required to take a series of two-hour exams in analytical chemistry, inorganic chemistry, organic chemistry, physical chemistry, and biochemistry to help assess their preparation for graduate work in chemistry.
 The scores obtained on these exams are used as a basis for course selection.

 Forms, details about requirements, and information about application deadlines are all available on the Chemistry page of Drexel's Graduate Admissions website.